jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 <b>Figure 4</b>: Plots of oxygen transfer efficiency against airflow rates.

-While there is not a clear trend, appears that apart from some anomalies, oxygen transfer efficiency decreases with airflow rate.
+While there is not a clear simple trend, appears that apart from some anomalies, oxygen transfer efficiency decreases with airflow rate.
 This makes sense as the more oxygen is pumped per unit time, the faster it rises and escapes into the air above the water.
+It also matches with the above equation.

 <b> 8.
 Comment on the oxygen transfer efficiency and the trend or trends that you observe.</b>